 In July 2017 , the 4th Summer School, a ten-day excursion to the island, was organized by the Institute of Social Ecology (Vienna), in collaboration with the Hellenic Centre for Marine Research (Athens).
-The aim was to learn and apply social ecology and aquatic ecology approaches in a local setting while supporting current research and building synergy with a UNESCO Biosphere Reserve process.
+The aim was to learn and apply social ecology and aquatic ecology approaches while supporting current research and building synergy with a UNESCO Biosphere Reserve process.
 The course gave students the opportunity to engage in a real-life project and utilize their scientific training to support the process further, gather missing information in fieldwork and contribute to a science plan for further research that would also meet local interests.
 This provided students with the experience of participating in a transdisciplinary research process, being exposed to a search for solutions for sustainability and development challenges, and learning to interact with stakeholders in a culturally challenging environment.
 The course concluded with a reflection on the experiences and written student reports on the results of their specific research.
-After a general introduction, four modules were performed in parallel, each consisting of an information block, participating field research, data analysis and reporting.

 The following modules were performed: